wso2-attic/ballerina-integrator/README.md

 ### Deploying on Docker

 You can run the service that we developed above as a docker container.
-As Ballerina platform offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.

-- In our order_mgt_service, we need to import  `import ballerinax/docker;` and use the annotation `@docker:Config` as shown below to enable docker image generation during the build time.
+- In our order_mgt_service, we need to import  `ballerinax/docker` and use the annotation `@docker:Config` as shown below to enable docker image generation during the build time.

 ##### order_mgt_service.bal
 ```ballerina